alelapi/devops-interview-preparation/docs/kubernetes/kcsa/compliance_frameworks.md

 ## CIS Benchmarks
 Industry-standard configuration guidelines developed by the Center for Internet Security that provide best practices for securely configuring operating systems, cloud services, containers, and applications.

+## FedRAMP (Federal Risk and Authorization Management Program)
+FedRAMP is a US government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.